City of Greenfield Leads a New Vision at Former Wilson's Department Store Site

 About the Franklin Community Cooperative

 The Franklin Community Cooperative is a local, community-owned grocery store in Franklin County with over 5,500 member-owners.
 Started as a buying club in 1977, the Montague Food Co-op was the first incarnation of Franklin Community Co-op.
-Today, FCC operates two vibrant and thriving markets: Green Fields Market in downtown Greenfield and McCusker’s Market in Shelburne Falls.
-FCC is committed to enriching the community and supporting the regional food system through collaborative partnerships with local farmers, co-ops, businesses, and nonprofit organizations.
-The co-op supports over 220 local suppliers, including 40 local farms, producing $2.6M in local sales in 2021.
+Today, the co-op operates two vibrant and thriving markets: Green Fields Market in downtown Greenfield and McCusker’s Market in Shelburne Falls.
+The co-op is committed to enriching the community and supporting the regional food system through collaborative partnerships with local farmers, co-ops, businesses, and nonprofit organizations; it supports over 220 local suppliers, including 40 local farms, producing $2.6M in local sales in 2021.

 MassDevelopment, the state’s development finance agency and land bank, works with businesses, nonprofits, banks, and communities to stimulate economic growth across the Commonwealth.
 During FY2022, MassDevelopment financed or managed 356 projects generating investment of more than $1.69 billion in the Massachusetts economy.
 These projects are estimated to create or support 11,080 jobs and build or preserve 1,778 housing units.